wobsoriano/svelte-clerk/README.md

 ## Update `app.d.ts`

-Inside your `src/` directory, update the `.app.d.ts` file to ensure that the locals added by the Clerk handler are properly typed.
+Inside your `src/` directory, update the `app.d.ts` file to ensure that the locals added by the Clerk handler are properly typed.

 ```ts
 /// <reference types="svelte-clerk/env" />